Growing Chefs! Ontario: Meet our Growing Staff!

 Lauren Ibbott

-Education Programs Assistant and Volunteer Coordinator
+Garden Education Lead and Volunteer Coordinator

 Learning about food systems is a journey through history, culture and self-discovery.
 Food education has taught me to appreciate the work of all the hands that have grown, processed and prepared the foods on my plate, including my own!
 Today, food education is not only essential for a sustainable future but also thought provoking and fun!
 With every growing mind that walks into our gardens and kitchens, I hope we can help to build a healthier, happier and more connected local community.